evenam/Synthadeus/readme.txt

 * #pragma once header guard
 * #pragma comment .lib files in as needed
 * Do not alter the project config unless absolutely necessary
+* Refractor, Refractor, Refractor!
-* Overuse asserts, DebugPrintf, RTTI_MACRO, and inheriting from Object
+* Overuse asserts, DebugPrintf, RTTI_MACRO, and inheriting from Object to help with error reporting
 * Make sure to check for Windows error codes from functions that return RESULT
 * Make sure to check for Windows error codes from functions that return NULL
+* Handle as many errors as possible in release build (report the errors too!)
 * Have fun! :D